sameerreddy213/cps/README.md

 npm run build
 npm run start
 ```
+If you are using the deployed link for backend, no need to run these commands.

 ---

 ## Deployment
 Modify the backend/package.json to change scripts build from the windows specific copy to a general cp function instead.
 Deployment is on Render and Netlify.

-## What Happens Now

-In the current development state:

-- The frontend allows concept input and renders UI components.

-- The backend generates diagnostic questions, scores responses, stores questions and answers in MongoDB, and identifies weak prerequisite topics.

-> The connection between frontend input and backend services is wired together for specific features, but both parts function correctly when tested separately for all features.

 ---

 ## Contributions

-- **Nikita S Raj Kapini** : Building the backend for question generation, data storage with MongoDB, and response analysis; Integration of frontend with backend
+- **Nikita S Raj Kapini** : Building the backend for question generation, data storage with MongoDB, and response analysis; Integration of frontend with backend; Adding navbar component to UI; Added change password feature;Confirmation messages using toast notifications; Minor UI/UX fixes

-- **Shreyas Mene** : Developing the frontend user interface using Vite + React
+- **Shreyas Mene** : Developing the frontend user interface using Vite + React and concpt graph creation

 - **Yeddalu Pushkala** : Developing and integrating a chatbot (help assistant) with the frontend interface

 - **Manda Rani** : Designing UI components for registration and login pages

-- **Nakshtra Bandary** : Preparing project documentation, including UML diagrams, SRS, and system design documentation ; Integrating the UI of login and registration with the dashboard and developing backend functionality to ensure seamless authentication and user management.
+- **Nakshtra Bandary** : Preparing project documentation, including UML diagrams, SRS, and system design documentation ; Integrating the UI of login and registration with the dashboard and developing backend functionality to ensure seamless authentication and user management; Added the timer for assessment; Deployment of project using render and netlify

 ---